 Create lifelong awareness

-One of the best things about fitness trackers is that they make you aware of how much you move, and how much energy you spend doing it.
-Generation after generation has often found that leaving school and organised sports behind means a drop in activity levels.
-This often comes with reduced fitness and even a higher risk for obesity.
+One of the best things about fitness trackers is that they make you aware of just how much you move.
+Generation after generation has found that leaving school and organised sports behind coincides with a drop in activity levels.

 By teaching your children about their activity levels, you can help to make fitness a habit, not a chore.
-The more they understand about movement and activity, the more likely they are to make an effort to stay fit long into their adult lives.
+The more they learn about the benefits of movement and activity, the more likely they are to make an effort to stay fit long into their adult lives.

 Get the cool factor